pfsense/docs/source/firewall/floating-rules.rst

 Floating Rules are parsed before rules on other interfaces.
-Thus, if a packet matches a floating rule and the Quick option is active on that rule, pfSense will not attempt to filter that packet against any rule on any other group or interface tab.
+Thus, if a packet matches a floating rule and the Quick option is active on that rule, pfSense software will not attempt to filter that packet against any rule on any other group or interface tab.

 Rules using the *Queue* action do not work with **quick** checked.